ADBLOCK #102

 Drexel Allied Health Professions Master’s Program Diversity

-For the most recent academic year available, 18% of allied health master's degrees went to men and 82% went to women.
+In the most recent graduating class, 16% of allied health professions master’s degrees went to men and 84% went to women.

-The following table and chart show the ethnic background for students who recently graduated from Drexel University with a master's in allied health.
+The following table and chart show the ethnic background for students who recently graduated from Drexel University with a master’s in allied health professions.

 Ethnic Background Number of Students